History

 The garden by the River Fyris after Linnaeus

 The old garden was in a state of neglect for more than 100 years, until 1917, when the Swedish Linnaeus Society was founded and began to reconstruct the Linnaeus´ garden.
 The restoration was possible thanks to Linnaeus´ detailed plant lists and garden maps.
-The old residence has been turned into a museum and is still managed by the Swedish Linnaeus Society.
+The old residence has been turned into a museum and houses the Swedish Linnaeus Society collection.
 The responsibility for the garden has been handed over to Uppsala University.

 Some famous people from the history of the Linnaeus Garden